CrispyyBaconx/export-twitter-following/README.md

 ### Steps
 1. Clone the repository
+2. Make a cookie.json, .env and fill them out
-2. Run `npm i`
+3. Run `npm i`
-3. Run `tsx index.ts` (or whatever you want to use to run it im not your dad)
+4. Run `tsx index.ts` (or whatever you want to use to run it im not your dad)
-4. Follow the prompts, or input the values as arguments
+5. Follow the prompts, or input the values as arguments
-5. Wait a bit
+6. Wait a bit
-6. It should export a json file to the same directory as the script called following.json
+7. It should export a json file to the same directory as the script called following.json
-7. Have fun
+8. Have fun

 ## Extra Info